PsychoLlama/timber-protocol/README.md

 }
 ```

 Sounds good in theory, but we're still missing an edge case.
 Establishing that global lower bound assumes our clock captures *everyone*.
 There could be a contributor out there who drops the lower bound to `operation_3` who's updates just haven't reached us.
-Running compaction up to operation #5 break our replica.
+Running compaction up to operation #5 will break our replica.

 We need a way to create a vector clock that's representative of every peer in the system.
 This brings us to the core of Timber: The Committee.